douxxtech/caal/README.md

 ## How It Works

+CaaL is made of three binaries that work together:

+- **`caalsh`** – the login shell.
+Replaces the user's shell in `/etc/passwd`.
+Every SSH login goes through it.
+- **`caald`** – a background daemon that tracks active sessions and allows sessions managment.
+- **`caalctl`** – an admin CLI for inspecting and managing live sessions.

-When a user logs in via SSH, their shell is replaced by **CaaLsh** (Container as a Login Shell) – a small C binary that:
+When a user logs in via SSH, `caalsh`:

+1. Reads `/etc/caal/caal.toml` and verifies the user is configured and enabled
+2. Checks with `caald` that the session limit hasn't been reached
-1. Clears the entire environment (no SSH vars, no host state leaks in)
+3. Clears the entire environment – no SSH vars or host state leaks into the container
-2. Mounts a per-session **overlay filesystem** over the container's rootfs, backed by a loop-mounted ext4 image – writes go there, the base image stays untouched
+4. Creates a per-session **overlay filesystem** over the container's rootfs, backed by a loop-mounted ext4 image – writes go there, the base image stays untouched
-3. Execs **[crun](https://github.com/containers/crun)** to start the OCI container
+5. Execs **[crun](https://github.com/containers/crun)** to start the OCI container
+6. Registers the session with `caald`
-4. Optionally enforces a **session timeout** (kills the container after N seconds)
+7. Optionally enforces a **session timeout** (kills the container after N seconds)
-5. On exit, tears down the overlay, and wipes the loop image – the host is left exactly as it was
+8. On exit, tears down the overlay, wipes the loop image, and unregisters from `caald` – the host is left exactly as it was

 Each session is fully ephemeral: nothing persists between logins.